Rubroboletus

 Rubroboletus is a genus of bolete fungi in the family Boletaceae.
 It was circumscribed by Chinese mycologists in 2014 with Rubroboletus sinicus as the type species.
 Species are characterized by having a reddish cap surface, yellow tubes on the underside of the cap, and an orange-red to blood-red pore surface.
 Pinkish to red spots (reticula) are present on the stipe surface, and a bluish color change occurs when the bolete flesh is injured.
 Rubroboletus mushrooms have an olive-brown spore print, and produce smooth spores.
 Eight species were included in the original circumscription (seven new combinations and one new species); five were added in 2015, and another in 2017.

-Although R. sinicus is sold in markets in Yunnan, China, the whole genus is usually deemed poisonous.
+Several species in this genus are poisonous or of completely unknown edibility.
+Although R. sinicus is sporadically sold in markets in Yunnan, China, it is suspected of being poisonous; further studies are need.